erhathaway/router-primitives/README.md

 # Recursive Router

 Recursive router is both a library for defining routers and a library to run them.
 Instead of defining how the URL is constructed you define the visual elements of your app and URL construction is automatically handled.
-Plus, if you work on a platform where there is no concept of a URL, you can still use the router!
+Plus, if you work on a platform where there is no concept of a URL, you can still use this library!

 # About